Practice Areas

 Dispute Resolution

-Litigation, arbitration, criminal defence, and traffic law — courtroom and out-of-court.
+Litigation, arbitration, family law and traffic law — courtroom and out-of-court.

-We represent clients in civil litigation before Austrian courts, in commercial arbitration, and in criminal proceedings — including white-collar matters where corporate and personal liability intersect.
+We represent clients in civil litigation before Austrian courts, in commercial arbitration, and in family law — including matters where corporate and personal liability intersect.
 Our work also extends to traffic law and administrative proceedings.
 Most disputes are resolved before trial; when they are not, we prepare them as if they will be.
 Where judgments need to be enforced across borders, or where parallel proceedings run in multiple jurisdictions, we coordinate with counsel in the relevant forum from the outset.

 Modern Sectors